wisepaip/paip2020/README.md

 Thus, if any participant are experiencing this problem, please send the data use agreement file (pdf format) that you have written to the organizer directly by e-mail. mailto : paip.challenge@gmail.com
 We apologize for any inconvenience.

+## `submission_support.py` utility code released

+This is an extremely simple code snippet for compressing image masks of final submissions.

 ## `xml2mask.py` utility code released

 This is a code example for preprocessing the tumor area annotations which are given in \*.xml format.